Barnard Castle School: School site

-One of the North East's most famous schools, Barnard Castle is set in its own 50-acre grounds on the edge of town.
+One of the North East's most famous schools, Barnard Castle is set in 50-acre grounds on the outskirts of town.
 It is located in Teesdale, and is within the North Pennines Area of Outstanding Natural Beauty.
 Giles Deacon has said of the location that "you could just walk out and you were in the middle of the Pennines".
 The Bowes Museum is situated next to the school.
 The school caters for pupils aged 4 to 18, with pupils younger than 11 being taught in a separate on-site preparatory school (Prep School).
 The original building is now used mainly for accommodation and administration and is described as "stately" by The Independent.
 The school spire is known colloquially as "The Pepperpot".
 It also contains the dining hall and "Main School", public school slang for the school hall.
 All teaching is undertaken in purpose-built classrooms.
 The school site contains tennis/netball courts, squash courts, a large sports hall and an AstroTurf pitch.
 A total of £3 million has been invested in the school's infrastructure since 2008, including a £1.5 million Physics and ICT block, a new hall for the Prep School and a new sports pavilion containing a gym and a dance studio.
 The school has been used as a filming location for the television sketch show The Fast Show.

 Chapel

 The school's chapel was completed in 1911.
 It was designed by W. D. Caroe, and Nikolaus Pevsner described it as "impressive" both internally and externally.
 Somewhat unusually, it is oriented in a north–south direction.
 A large proportion of the funding to build the chapel was provided by Lord Barnard, the local nobleman and a leading freemason (with the remainder made up from public subscription), and accordingly the foundation ceremony was performed in full masonic regalia.
 The Grade II* listed building contains a painting by Ary Scheffer and a Father Willis organ.
 It has stained glass windows commemorating John Balliol and Benjamin Flounders, the two founders of the school.
 A roll of honour in the chapel commemorates the 141 former pupils and 4 Masters who died in the First World War, the 55 former pupils who died in the Second World War and one who died in the Falklands War.
-There is a roll of honour in the main school building for the former pupils who lost their lives in the Second Boer War.
+There is a roll of honour in the main school building for the former pupils who died in the Second Boer War.